 But just like you create pay stubs and pay your staff, it’s important to do the same for yourself.
 You are part of the business.
 If it doesn’t work out, this means you won’t have ever earned a thing from your efforts.
 Compensating yourself accordingly, not excessively, will keep your finances in good shape.

 If you don’t come from a financial background, that’s okay.
 But it’s important to brush up on important accounting basics in order to better understand your own business.

 Some basic accounting terms and processes worth knowing include:

 - Business expenses

 - Net profit

 - Break-even point

-By understanding accounting terms, essential paperwork, and processes, this gives you a better handle on how accounting affects your business.
+By understanding accounting terms, essential paperwork, and processes, gives you a better handle on how accounting affects your business.
 This puts you in a better position to manage your finances, choose the right accounting software, and more.

 - Implement a Strong Billing Strategy